miguelrisero/betterpic-web-content/blog/how-to-use-ai-generated-portraits-responsibly-and-respectfully.md

 ---
 title: 'How to Use AI Generated Portraits Responsibly and Respectfully'
 category: AI Photos
 description: Learn more about the benefits and drawbacks of using AI-generated headshots.
 Find out how to use AI headshots responsibly, from convenience and diversity to ethical and legal issues.
-For your ideal AI headshot, Betterpic offers options that are both high-quality and customizable.
+For your ideal AI headshot, BetterPic offers options that are both high-quality and customizable.
 readtime: 8
 date: 2023-06-28
 cover: /assets/blog/<blog>/cover.jpg